current position

 My current research investigates:

-• food as a starting point for thinking
+• food as a methodology for thinking

 • biology as materiality